 Established in 2001, the Mobile Crisis Team is a two-member team of master’s level mental health professionals who respond with the police to psychiatric emergencies, family crises, and other traumatic events in the community.
 Team members have authority to sign Petitions for Emergency Evaluation which allows the police to immediately transport an individual to the hospital on an involuntary basis for a psychiatric evaluation.
 The team responds with the police to private residences, workplaces, accident scenes, public locations, etc. The police also request MCT for traumatic death situations including homicides, suicides, or fatal work place or traffic accidents.

 The program is a partnership between Grassroots and the Police Department.
-The team is available daily from 8 a.m to 11:00 p.m.
-Monday through Friday, and 9 a.m to 11:00 p.m. on Saturday and Sunday.
-MCT responds to over 800 crisis situations per year at this time.
+The team is available 24 hours a day and responds to over 1000 crisis situations per year.
 The Mobile Crisis Team can be reached through the Grassroots Crisis Hotline 410-531-6677.